 Google RCS chat is based on your phone number, so when you are texting with somebody who also has it, it should just turn on automatically in your chat.
 To get RCS, you just need to use Android Messages as your default texting app on your Android phone.

-Google Messages isn’t the default messaging app on most Android devices, but if you download it and enable the Chat Features capability, you can experiment with the RCS protocol when messaging other Messages users.
+Google Messages isn’t the default messaging app on most Android devices.
+Still, if you download it and enable the Chat Features capability, you can experiment with the RCS protocol when messaging other Messages users.

 People can turn on Google RCS chat by opening up the Android Messages app and, when notified, enable the chat features.
 However, Google is doing a slow rollout and most people in the US will get the new features by the end of the year.